 When you lose a loved one due to someone else’s negligence, your grief temporarily overshadows your financial needs.
 Only as you transition back to everyday life do you consider how to recover compensation for the income your relative provided.
-When you consult with an Oklahoma wrongful death attorney, you receive critical information about who can file a wrongful death lawsuit and how and when they should proceed.
+When you consult an Oklahoma wrongful death attorney, you receive critical information about who can file a lawsuit and how and when they should proceed.

 What Is the Statute of Limitations on Wrongful Death Lawsuits in Oklahoma?